NAEP-AS-Challenge/reading-prediction/readme.md

 faster turn-around time, and archiving individual student performance with a view towards more comprehensively studying test results.
-The potential of automated scoring is consonant with these goals, as long as the procedure produces test scores with similar reliability and validity indices.
-The challenge will help NAEP explore whether moving in this direction is appropriate at this time.
+The potential of automated scoring is consonant with these goals, as long as the procedure produces test scores with reliability and validity indices that are comparable to current levels for the program.
+This challenge will help NAEP explore whether moving in this direction is appropriate at this time.

 ## The Challenge